sammieatkins/accessibility-course/accessibility-course/src/content/lessons/06_semantic-HTML/instruction.md

 ## Common Semantic Tags

-So, now that we understand the 'why,' let's explore the most commonly used semantic tags that bring this structure to life.
+So, now that we understand the why, let's explore the most commonly used semantic tags that bring this structure to life.

 ### Structural Tags